 In the rough open waters south of Siskiwit Bay, we attempted salvage of the abandoned ghost ship Janus in heavy fog.
 It was rolling terribly.
 Boarding was virtually suicidal, its discharge boom was swinging side to side like a great metronome.
 But I felt a moral responsibility to secure her diesel cargo no matter the risk — it is a loaded gun pointed at the environment.
 Boarding party of eight was transferred ship-to-ship using our cargo crane and a marine personnel transfer basket.
 The crane operator had to match the rolling of the Janus to set us down.
 Even so I broke my elbow as we hit hard on a hatch cover.
 Nevertheless, we secured the boom with mooring ropes, then split into two four-person teams connected by walkie-talkie.

-But we immediately encountered confusion between decks.
+We immediately encountered confusion between decks.
 Not only was I in blinding pain, but both teams felt seasick, and we had difficulty determining which decks we were even on.
 We thought we were stepping into Deck C only to find ourselves walking into Engineering.
 In the torsion corridors, we thought we were heading fore but wound up heading aft.
 Ethanol contamination worse than reported.
 The tasteless vapor sloshed around like an invisible fluid, unseen waves breaking over us even in the open air on the main deck.